 The Hawaiian Hammer is one of those sneaky drinks that’s got a lot more kick than you’d think.
 It’s technically a double, with three ounces of alcohol, but because there’s twice as much fruit juice, it goes down smooth.

 This drink is also perfect for a night of dancing.
 With six ounces fruit juice, it actually gives you a little dose of vitamins to go along with all the sugar and alcohol.
-And because you’re dancing, you’ll work off the calories without much trouble.
+And because you’re dancing, you can work off the calories as you go.

 Hawaiian Hammer Drink Recipe